Savory Pumpkin Dip

 This Savory Pumpkin Dip is a new way to eat pumpkin that doesn’t involve anything sweet.
 Dig some crackers into this creamy dip made with cream cheese and Parmesan.

 It’s that time of year when people (food bloggers especially) lose their minds over all things pumpkin.
 Except me.
-For most of my life, I really didn’t care for pumpkin.
+For most of my life, I really didn’t care for pumpkin (give me some chocolate Halloween bark or stuffed apples instead!).

 Young Lori had a nauseating experience with the smell of the pumpkin “guts” that had to be extracted from the gourds before carving jack o’lanterns.